 - 350° smoke point

-- I like to use for baking, also good for lower heat sautéing
+- Use for baking, also good for lower heat sauteing

 - Olive oil is best for salads and cooking under 375°

-- I like to drizzle on vegetables after cooking or use in homemade dressings
+- Drizzle on vegetables after cooking or use in homemade dressings

-- This is the best oil for higher heat cooking with a smoke point near 520°
+- Best oil for higher heat cooking with a smoke point near 520°

 - High in Vitamin E, which is an antioxidant